inkstitch/inkstitch/collections/_docs/en/003-006-satin-column.md

 Settings      |Description
 ---|---
 Stitch length |Length of stitches (in mm)
+Tolérance         |Decreasing tolerance helps the underlay to stay behind the top level.
+However too small a tolerance may create very short stitches.
 Repeats       |Odd numbers of repeats will reverse the stitch direction of the satin column, causing it to start and end at the same position.
 Position      |Position of underlay from between the rails.
 0% is along the first rail, 50% is centered, 100% is along the second rail.
 {: .table-full-width }